 Not only are fish and shellfish a common allergen, but they also have a unique flavor and chewy, slippery texture that your child will have to become adjusted to.

 Is your baby ready for their first taste?
-Here are three of our favorite ways to introduce shellfish and fish to your baby for the first time:
+Here are our favorite ways to introduce shellfish and fish to your baby for the first time:

 You can offer thinly sliced or minced cooked shrimp or fish to children alone or alongside other foods.
 For shellfish, remove the tail and shell first.
 As they age and become comfortable with chewing and eating other finger foods, you can serve whole shrimp or prawns to eat as finger food or on a fork.